markparky/landbanking-group/README.md

 - Add enter on search
 - Responsive
 - move to separate pages
+-  theres a functioning debounce hook that should of been connected to the search input, but ran out of time.
+I do have a working version of this in another file

 ### 🐛 Known Bugs
 - Rating fires twice (Look at render cycles in general)